 Becoming a Mentor

 ATMCH is always looking to identify individuals to serve as Mentors to new or developing MCH programs.
 The needs of these programs differ.
 If you are interested in serving as a Mentor, please click here to complete this web-based Mentor Application AND send your curriculum vitae in an email to the ATMCH Coordinator, Julie McDougal, at email@example.com.
 ATMCH will develop a list of possible Mentors and work with Mentee Program applicants to match them, when possible, to a Mentor who best fits their needs.
 In exchange for the consultation fee and reimbursed travel expenses, Mentors are expected to review materials from the Mentee Program, engage in a site visit, and be available for some limited follow-up consultation.
 The exact nature of the mentorship is negotiated between the Mentor and the Mentee Program.
 Mentors must be ATMCH members.

 Becoming a Mentee Program

-If you are interested in becoming a Mentee Program and being matched, if accepted, to an experienced ATMCH Mentor who will provide assistance in shaping and/or strengthening your MCH program, please click here to complete this web-based Mentee Application.
+If you are interested in becoming a Mentee Program and being matched, if accepted and funds are available, to an experienced ATMCH Mentor who will provide assistance in shaping and/or strengthening your MCH program, please click here to complete this web-based Mentee Application.
 Feel free to email any questions to the ATMCH Coordinator, Julie McDougal, at firstname.lastname@example.org.
 The ATMCH Executive Committee reviews all applications, selects Mentee Programs, and matches them with appropriate Mentors based on the Mentee Program's expressed needs.
 While the Mentee Program and Mentor negotiate the exact nature of the mentorship, budgetary issues are negotiated between ATMCH, the Mentee Program, and the Mentor.
 Applicants to the Mentee Program must be ATMCH members.